 Over time, Drs.
 Wymore and Bunik hope to recruit 20 new mothers with the ultimate goal accurately mapping how THC presents in breast milk, and in what concentrations, and for how long.

 It’s a small step toward a more complete understanding of the health consequences of marijuana that Drs.
 Wymore and Bunik hope one day will help women make informed decisions about when, how, and if they use.
 That future body of information stands to exert a huge influence on consumer behavior in the long term — just as it did with alcohol and tobacco.

 “Just because they [babies] don’t have a major birth defect or overt withdrawal symptoms doesn’t mean the baby’s neurological development is not impacted."

 - Dr. Erica Wymore

-Dr. Wymore is featured in a New York Times article on pregnant women who have chosen to use marijuana for vaious reasons.
-The article explains how these moms think it is safe to use in small amounts, however, they may actually be harming their infants by doing so.
+Dr. Wymore is featured in a New York Times article on pregnant women who have chosen to use marijuana for various reasons.
+The article explains how these moms think it is safe to use in small amounts; however, they may actually be harming their infants by doing so.

 “We want to support our patients in these decisions,” says Dr. Wymore.
 “In the meantime, it’s a good idea to be cautious.”

 Also, hear what Dr. Wymore has to say in an interview with 9News on this subject.

 American Academy of Pediatrics: Breastfeeding and the Use of Human Milk, 2012 and Prenatal Substance Abuse: Short- and Long-term Effects on the Exposed Fetus, 2013